Introduction

 • Revenue share – the percent of the campaign's rate your advertisers pay you

 Default values can be defined in Settings / Common / Publisher.
 Please be aware that default values apply to new zones only.
-If you'd like to update your existing zones, please do it manually.
+If you want to update your existing zones, please do it manually.

-Usually, publishers expect to get paid differently depending on the county their traffic comes from.
-To manage that, Adserver.Online allows you to set country-specific rates as explained here.
-You can do it for each zone separately or set default values and the ad server will apply them to all the new zones on your network.
+Usually, publishers expect to get paid differently depending on the country their traffic comes from.
+To manage that, Adserver.Online allows you to set country-specific rates, as explained here.
+You can do it for each zone separately or set default values, and the ad server will apply them to all the new zones on your network.

 Where does the profit come from

-Running an ad network you (as the owner) expect to make some profit.
+Running an ad network, you (as the owner) expect to make some profit.
 And our platform can help you manage and calculate it.
-Adserver.Online doesn't take anything but the numbers from the platform into account and calculates the owner's profit as the difference between advertisers' spend and publishers' revenue.
-Here you will find some examples.
+Adserver.Online doesn't take anything but the numbers from the platform into account and calculates the owner's profit as the difference between advertisers' spending and publishers' revenue.
+Here, you will find some examples.

 How to increase your profit

-No matter how big your ad network is and how many ad campaigns you have running, situations happen when there are no ads to display due to targeting, budget limits or frequency capping.
+No matter how big your ad network is and how many ad campaigns you run, situations happen when there are no ads to display due to targeting, budget limits, or frequency capping.
 Every ad network owner knows that every unfilled space on a website is a missed revenue.
-So if you feel that increasing the fill rate may be crucial to your business, you may find this article useful.
+So, if you feel that increasing the fill rate may be crucial to your business, you may find this article useful.

 Moderation

-Whether you need more or less control over the moderation process, Adserver.Online offers pre- and post- moderation options for you to choose from.
-You can go to Settings / Common and apply the settings you find appropriate.
+Whether you need more or less control over the moderation process, Adserver.Online offers pre- and post-moderation options for you to choose from.
+You can go to Settings / Common and apply the appropriate settings.

 We recommend using pre-moderation at the start.
-You will be able to change that later after you build some trust with your advertisers and publishers.
+You can change that later after you build some trust with your advertisers and publishers.

 Ad network options setup